 - Ensure case-packed units only have barcodes on the individual units and not on the outer carton so that multiple items aren’t received as one unit.

 Understanding how Amazon’s FBA inventory system service works (and prepping your goods accordingly) ensures that your inventory is entered into the system in a timely fashion.

 Amazon’s Inventory System Presents Opportunities and Lessons For Any Business Owner

 Whether you want to learn from Amazon or use its logistics system to distribute your goods, there are plenty of lessons to soak up.
 The retailer has bucked standard warehouse management wisdom and re-invented how warehouse workers pick, pack, and ship products.
 Moreover, it’s invited other business owners to piggyback on its proven methods and grow their businesses as well.

 No matter your relationship with Amazon, the Logiwa warehouse management system can support your inventory management needs.
-Schedule your demo today.
+Schedule your WMS demo today.